vrajpatell/IntegerToRoman/README.md

 3. `test` - This contains test file to for various scenarios.
 4. `util` - Contains utility function for logging.

-apart from these folders there is `app.js` which creates instance of express application. `server.js` file is responsible to start the server and assigns the port to our application.
+Apart from these folders there is `app.js` which creates instance of express application. `server.js` file is responsible to start the server and assigns the port to our application.
 There is also README.md file which consists of all the requirments and steps to run the application, with other information.

 ```bash
 src